ufidon/netpro/labs/lab05/README.md

 ## Peer-to-Peer (P2P) Programming

 ### Overview:
-This lab introduces we to the fundamentals of peer-to-peer (P2P) networking by creating a simple file-sharing application using Python.
-We will incrementally implement a P2P program where multiple peers can connect, share files, and download files from each other.
+This lab introduces you to the fundamentals of peer-to-peer (P2P) networking by creating a simple file-sharing application using Python.
+You will incrementally implement a P2P program where multiple peers can connect, share files, and download files from each other.

 In your report,
-- 🎏 explain the code we added or modified
+- 🎏 explain the code you added or modified
 - 💻 illustrate with screenshots of corresponding outputs